vishnuvardhan1710/c1CodeChallenge-PowersOfFive/README.md

 000100 contains leading zeros, and is also not a power of 5.
 Because no valid k exists, we return −1.

 # Requirements
 * All unit tests must pass.
 * Unit tests are located at ./src/test/java/SolutionTest.java
+* You may add unit tests, but you may not edit the ones that are currently there.
 * The solution must be multi-threaded and showcase appropriate synchronization techniques.

 # Grading Criteria